-- -One of my directories, allsequences quontains a myriad of sequence files related to various organisms. - -The file names hint to the organism to which the sequences they contain belong (human\seq\.fasta, mouse seq\.fasta, ecto seq\.fasta, etc.) - -I wish to apply routines to these sequences whose parameters may depend on the organism.
-And I wish to group de result files in organism specific (a.k.a separate) directories (process\human/, process mouse/, process ecto/, etc.) - -But I want to avoid copying the sequence data in these process \/ directories.
+- -One of my directories, allsequences quontains a myriad of sequence files related to various organisms. - -The file names hint to the organism to which the sequences they contain belong (human_seq.fasta, mouse seq.fasta, ecto seq.fasta, etc.) - -I wish to apply routines to these sequences whose parameters may depend on the organism.
+And I wish to group de result files in organism specific (a.k.a separate) directories (process_human/, process mouse/, process ecto/, etc.) - -But I want to avoid copying the sequence data in these process / directories.

-A solution relies on the creation, in the $process/$ directories, of shortcuts to each sequence file belonging to a given organism, using the ln -s (link, symbolic) command.
+A solution relies on the creation, in the process/ directories, of shortcuts to each sequence file belonging to a given organism, using the ln -s (link, symbolic) command.

 Ex.
-1: Creating a symbolic link for a single file: the first argument is the name of the existing file (or directory), and the second argument the name of the shortcut to create, or the directory in which to create a shortcut with the same name.
+1 : Creating a symbolic link for a single file : the first argument is the name of the existing file (or directory), and the second argument the name of the shortcut to create, or the directory is which to create a shortcut with the same name.

 '''

-[stage11@nz ~]$ ln -s allsequences/ecto_seq_zAb3.fas process_ecto/
+[tp1@slurm1 ~]$ ln -s allsequences/ecto_seq_zAb3.fas process_ecto/

-[stage11@nz ~]$ ls -l process_ecto/
+[tp1@slurm1 ~]$ ls -l process_ecto/

-lrwxrwxrwx 1 stage08 stage 30 May 05 08:44 ecto_seq_zAb3.fas ->
+lrwxrwxrwx 1 stage01 stage 30 May 05 08:44 ecto_seq_zAb3.fas ->

 allsequences/ecto_seq_zAb3.fas

 '''